edvinpontuslarsson/MessageBoard/README.md

 https://www.digitalocean.com/community/tutorials/a-basic-mysql-tutorial

-I have set the maximum password length to 1000 characters here, users can post passwords of any length (above 6 characters) and the passwords will of course be hashed before being stored.
+I have set the maximum password length to 1000 characters here (because a maximum length is needed for mysql), users can post passwords of any length (above 6 characters) and the passwords will of course be hashed before being stored.
 This application currently uses the php default hash.

+You will also need a table called "Blogs" that you can create with this command:

+`create table Blogs (`
+`id INT(7) UNSIGNED AUTO_INCREMENT PRIMARY KEY, `<br/>
+`username VARCHAR(25) NOT NULL,`<br/>
+`blogpost VARCHAR(10000) NOT NULL`<br/>
+`);`

 You also need to have the following line uncommented (beginning semicolon removed) from the php.ini file:
 `extension=mysqli`<br/>